songokas/rust-simple-tunnel/README.md

 ```
 # apply network rules for tun0
 sudo ./setup.sh
-# --forward-traffic: use default or specify network 8.8.8.0/24 or do not provide it
+# run application --forward-traffic: use default or specify network 8.8.8.0/24 or do not provide it
 sudo ./target/release/rust-simple-tunnel -c examples/simple.txt --forward-traffic "8.8.8.8" --verbose
 ```